Tiny-Earth/DemoSite/site/src/inclusive.md

 The Tripartite Integration Model of Social Influence (TIMSI) provides a framework for understanding the psychological mechanisms linking educational experiences and persistence outcomes [estrada_toward_2011](@cite).
 The TIMSI describes three orientations that predict persistence in STEM.

 - **Scientific self-efficacy** indicates that a student feels capable of performing the actions needed to be successful in a STEM course, major, or career.
-- **Scientific identity** indicates that a student perceives science as part of their identity and feel they belong to a scientific community.
+- **Scientific identity** indicates that a student perceives science as part of their identity and feels they belong to a scientific community.
 - **Students internalize scientific values** when they authentically agree with the values of the scientific community, such as building new knowledge to solve global challenges, the thrill of discovery, and the importance of discourse.

 According to the TIMSI, each of these three factors — independently and collectively — contribute to social integration into STEM communities.
 Social integration (or persistence) is defined as the intent to pursue further academic or career goals in STEM, or as behaviors, such as submitting applications for graduate school.